Volunteer in Cape Verde with Abroad Escape.

 Beaches and Surroundings

-Tarrafal's beaches are genuinely worth your weekends.
-Clear water, wide stretches of sand, traditional fishing boats and very few crowds.
+Tarrafal's beaches are good for weekends and free time.
 Pack a towel, sunscreen and flip-flops.
 Snorkelling and surfing are both possible from the beach.

 Close to the beach you will also find the Resistance Museum, which holds some of the more significant chapters of Cape Verde's history and is worth a couple of hours of your time.